 Hava Shala: Yes...
 I... sang, but of course for example a song about migration, for example... or a sequence of a song which I often listen to, but only a sequence.
 For example the song...{sings} For example the song, "Come friends, let's drink," a whole sequence, of course I cannot reproduce it all, "Come friends let's drink, let's drink one glass, let's drink one glass of raki.
 Come friends let's drink because we will not become any younger, because years fly, they fly one by one, girls become old women, our youth doesn't come back anymore."
 For example, or {sings} "I wandered all around Calabria, nowhere could I find mother Albania.
 I wandered all around Calabria, nowhere could I find mother Albania.
 I wandered all around Calabria, nowhere could I find mother Albania.
-I become to my arbëreshë.
-I held two roses in my hand, I gave one to my arbëreshë.
-I held two roses in my hand, I gave one to my arbëreshë.
-I have forgotten the lines, but I sang these.
-Also in prison, one has the chance to exercise more, there are chances during that time, I sang properly.
+I wandered all around the to roses in my hand, and I gave one to my arbëreshë.5 I held two roses in my hand, and I gave one to my arbëreshë.
+So in prison, one has the chance to exercise more, there are chances during that time, I sang properly.
 I also sing with little Trim, my nephew, but I sing songs that are a little also for his generation.
 But I liked pop songs very much, the others as well of course.

 Just... this was the time in Mitrovica, one last story about the prison of Mitrovica because one would probably need a long time to talk about it.
-In the last days of my staying in cell number three, I was almost unable to move, and I constantly had, had... physical weakness which sometimes were to the level where one loses their consciousness.
-And suddenly I became conscious in prison... in the Hospital of Mitrovica or I was sent to the Hospital of Mitrovica while still conscious, and that is something special that I said, and I constantly said.
+In the last days of my stay in cell number three, I was almost unable to move, and I constantly had, I had... a physical weakness which sometimes was of the level where one loses consciousness.
+And suddenly I became conscious in prison... in the Hospital of Mitrovica or I was sent to the Hospital of Mitrovica while still conscious, and that is something special that I said, and I constantly said it.
 One of those days which were pretty common in my last two weeks, time after time I woke up in the hospital with an infusion, then I returned.